-Mental Health & LGBTQ+ Pride
+Mental Health and the LGBTQ+ Community

-LGBTQ+ Community & Mental Health Experiences
+LGBTQ+ Community and Mental Health Experiences

 - 42.5% of LGBTQ students felt unsafe at school due to their gender expression.